Supervisor/supervisor/README.txt

   be started because the number of startretries has exceeded the maximum, at which point it will transition to the FATAL state.
 Each start retry will take progressively more time.

+  When a process is in the EXITED state, it will automatically
+  restart:

+   - never if its 'autorestart' parameter is set to 'false'.

+   - unconditionally if its 'autorestart' parameter is set to 'true'.

+   - conditionally if its 'autorestart' parameter is set to 'unexpected'.
+If it exited with an exit code that doesn't match one of the exit codes defined in the 'exitcodes' configuration parameter for the process, it will be restarted.

+  A process automatically transitions from EXITED to RUNNING as a result of being configured to autorestart conditionally or unconditionally.
+The number of transitions between RUNNING and EXITED is not limited in any way: it is possible to create a configuration that endlessly restarts an exited process.

   An autorestarted process will never be automtatically restarted if it ends up in the FATAL state (it must be manually restarted from